afiore/extraloop/README.md

     loop_on(proc { |doc| doc.search('div.post') })

-    # using both a selector and a proc (matched elements are passed in to the proc as its first argument )
+    # using both a selector and a proc (matched elements are passed in as the first argument of the proc )

     loop_on('div.post', proc { |posts| posts.reject { |post| post.attr(:class) == 'sticky' }})

 Both the `loop_on` and the `extract` methods may be called with a selector, a proc or a combination of the two.
 By default, when parsing DOM documents, `extract` will call
 `Nokogiri::XML::Node#text()`.
-Alternatively, `extract` can also be passed an attribute name or a proc as a third argument; this will be evaluated in the context of the matching element.
+Alternatively, `extract` also accepts an attribute name or a proc as a third argument, this will be evaluated in the context of the matching element.

     # extract a story's title
     extract(:title, 'h3')